freenas/freenas-docs/userguide/reporting.rst

 The reporting data file recording method is controlled by the :menuselection:`System --> System Dataset` :guilabel:`Reporting database` option.
-When enabled, data files are recorded in a temporary filesystem and copied hourly to on-disk files.
+When deselected, data files are recorded in a temporary filesystem and copied hourly to on-disk files.